Skip to content

 • arguments: optional commit message guidance

-• expected tools: changes_load(uncommitted), git commit, git push
+• expected tools: changes_load(uncommitted), git commit, git push with upstream fallback when needed

-• usage: /pr/create [context]
+• usage: /merge [source-or-guidance]

-• usage: /pr/fix [context]
+• usage: /skill/create [skill-direction]

 Ticket workflows